 The proposed action is focused on providing the necessary training for relocating Marines from Okinawa to Guam.
-The proposed action does not include joint and multi-national training or future possibilities to support Marine Corps training.
-If these future training actions become more tangible, they would be subject to additional NEPA review.
+The proposed action do not include future possibilities to support Marine training; if these future training actions become more tangible, they would be subject to additional NEPA review.
 These future possibilities include:

-- Joint and multi-national training

-- Heavy machine gun live-fire, up to and including 7.62-millimeters (mm), .50 caliber, 40-mm MK19, and 20-mm

-- Mortar live-fire, including 60-mm, 81-mm, and 120-mm

-- Artillery live-fire, 155-mm

-- Company-sized fire and movement

-- Close air support with inert ordnance

-- Firing of ground-to-ground rockets and missiles
+- Heavy machine gun live-fire, up to and including 7.62-millimeters (mm), .50 caliber, 40-mm MK19, and 20-mm - Mortar live-fire, including 60-mm, 81-mm, and 120-mm - Artillery live-fire, 155-mm - Company-sized fire and movement - Close air support with inert ordnance - Firing of ground-to-ground rockets and missiles